RazorWire13/health-tracker/README.md

 Health Tracker performs the following activities:

-'Image Carousel'
+`Image Carousel`
-This activity shifts from a set of images on the home activity
+* This activity shifts from a set of images on the home activity

-'Stopwatch'
+`Stopwatch`
-This activity can start/stop and reset a stopwatch to the millisecond
+* This activity can start/stop and reset a stopwatch to the millisecond

-'Finger Exerciser'
+`Finger Exerciser`
-This activity increments an integer by 1 for each time the button is clicked
+* This activity increments an integer by 1 for each time the button is clicked

+`Notifications`
+* Sends a notification to the user to take a water break when the button is clicked

 ## Change Log